S06 E10: Ripple Effects

 And Michelle's attempt to reach out to Victoria back in May and speak to her directly was politely rebuffed.

-We followed up with Victoria to ask about their next steps and how they're addressing this with their patient population, and those questions did not receive a response.
+We followed up with Victoria to ask about their next steps and how they're addressing this with their patient population.
+And those questions did not receive a response.

 But Victoria is continuing to talk publicly about her work, just as she's done for years.